flirtyquizcontact-rgb/love-and-flirty-quiz-policy/index.md

 ---
-title: Love & Flirty Quiz – Policies
+title: Funny Lovely Quiz – Policies
 ---

-# Love & Flirty Quiz – Policies
+# Funny Lovely Quiz – Policies

 Welcome!
-Here you can find the public documents for the **Love & Flirty Quiz** mobile app.
+Here you can find the public documents for the **Funny Lovely Quiz** mobile app.

 - 📄 **Privacy Policy**
   <a href="./privacy_policy.md">Open Privacy Policy</a>